jbakse/hackjack/README.md

 Railroad diagram of play or turn

+FAQ:
+Can king remove an unexposed card?
+No.
-can king and jack affect unexposed cards? is a storage card exposed if the ecnrypiont card is removed, but the fire wall cards are both in place
+Can the jack move unexposed cards?
+Yes.

+Is a storage card exposed if the encryption card is removed, but the fire wall cards are both in place?
+No

-meta rules no rules should vilolate these: nothing should allow an attacker to remove a card from a server that was not exposed nothing should allow an attacker to reveal a card that is not exposed
+##META RULES
+meta rules no rules should violate these:

-the attacker must play a card before any card can be removed from the server
+- the attacker must play a card before any card can be removed from the server
+- nothing should allow an attacker to remove a card that is not exposed
+- nothing should allow an attacker to reveal a card that is not exposed